BAE, EADS talks may spur more mergers

 A deal would also bring BAE back into having a direct interest in Airbus and the France-based planemaker's British plants, having sold its 20 percent stake in 2006.

-The merger would mark a turning point for BAE, 13 years after it was accused of turning its back on Europe in choosing to concentrate on building its U.S. business with the takeover of GEC Marconi in preference to merging with Germany's main aerospace and defence group, Daimler Aerospace (DASA).
+The merger would mark a turning point for BAE 13 years after it was accused of turning its back on Europe in choosing to concentrate on building its U.S. defense business with the takeover of GEC Marconi in preference to merging with Germany's main aerospace and defense group, Daimler Aerospace (DASA).

 Spurned by BAE, DASA decided in the same year, 1999, to instead go ahead and create EADS through a merger with French group Aerospatiale and Spain's Construcciones Aeronautica (CASA).